 Unpack the archive to a folder and create a shortcut to condenser.exe if you want.

-Drag and drop a video or a folder with videos to the executable (or its shortcut).
+Drag and drop a video (or audio) or a folder with videos to the executable (or its shortcut).

 When the processing is done, an audio file with the name “[video_name]_con.mp3” will be created next to the video.